vivi489/gp_ucb_python_lib/README.md

 1. Copy the sample directory (ex. samples/svm).

-2. Edit 5 or 6 files in your copied directory. ("HOGE" should be set to your model name.)
+2. Edit 4 ~ 6 files in your copied directory. ("HOGE" should be set to your model name.)

     1. param_dir/generate_HOGE_param_file.py (You don't necessarily use this script.)

-        This file generate hyper-paramteres.
+        This file generate hyper-paramtere sets.

     2. cmdline_HOGE.txt